clarizzaa/risky_bets/README.md

 <p align="center">
   <img src="md_pictures/scree_plot.png" width="400">
   <br>
-  <em>Figure VI.1 Scree plot showing explained variance by principal component.</em>
+  <em>Figure VI.a Scree plot showing explained variance by principal component.</em>
 </p>

 By examining the PCA loadings, we found that PC1 was largely driven by body metrics such as BMI and waist-to-hip ratio, PC2 was dominated by glucose measurements, and PC3 was related to smoking status.
 PCA was also used to visualize the data and clustering structure in three dimensions.